audinux/fedora-spec/GH-ACTION.md

 ## Project planning

-- Nothing is done yet.
+- Work is in progress ...
 - The work is in branch `gh_action`
 - It will be tested
 - Then merged